zsrtww/tww-gz/README.md

 ### Memory

-Watches: View values at specific memory locations
+Watches: View and pin on-screen values at specific memory locations
 TODO: Explain more about how this works

 Memory Editor: Edit values at specific memory locations